pbersiczuehlke/azure-petstore/workshop/01_run_locally/README.md

 This exercise is intended to provide a deeper understanding of containerized applications.

-The code for the four services that our Petshop consists of is located at:
+The code for the four services that our Petstore consists of is located at:
 `petstore/petstoreapp`, `petstore/petstorepetservice`, `petstore/petstoreproductservice`, `petstore/petstoreorderservcie`.

 Each of those directories contains a Dockerfile that builds that microservice.